Skip to cookie consent Skip to main content

 There are many delicious reduced-fat cheeses that reduce calories and saturated fat without compromising flavor.

-6. Use fat-free yogurt instead of sour cream.
+6. Use low-fat plain yogurt instead of sour cream.

-Plain, fat-free yogurt—especially Greek yogurt—is a great way to cut calories and saturated fat while maintaining a tangy flavor.
+Plain, low-fat yogurt—especially Greek yogurt—is a great way to cut calories and saturated fat while maintaining a tangy flavor.
 It’s sure to leave you feeling better about your meal.

-7. Try fresh herbs and spices instead of salt and salt-based herbs.
+7. Try fresh herbs and spices instead of salt.

 You’ll leave behind the sodium and add new flavor to your meals.
 If you can’t use fresh herbs, dried herbs, spices, and acids (such as vinegar or lemon juice) are great alternatives.

-10. Use ground turkey, ground chicken, firm tofu, extra-lean ground beef.
+10. Use ground turkey, ground chicken, firm tofu, or lentils in place of full-fat beef.

-Those are just some of the many alternatives to full-fat beef you can use to save on calories and fat in chili, burgers, meatballs, meatloaf, and lasagna.
+Those are just some of the many alternatives to full-fat beef you can use to save on calories and saturated fat when making chili, burgers, meatballs, meatloaf, and lasagna.

 Headshot of Kathy McManus, MS, RD, LDN